-The Galway ILAS Conference, originally scheduled for June 2020, is now planned for June 20-24 2022.
-We hope to see you then in Galway!
+The Galway ILAS Conference, originally scheduled for June 2020, is now just a few days away.

 The programme will follow a similar format to recent ILAS conferences – lectures and minisymposia from Monday to Friday, with an excursion on Wednesday afternoon followed by a banquet on Wednesday evening.
 In addition to the plenary lectures, there will be a full programme of minisymposia and contributed sessions, with an early finish on Friday to facilitate travel.
 Minisymposium talks and contributed talks will be scheduled in 30-minute slots, with three or four talks in a session.
 The 30-minute slot includes 20 minutes for the talk, five minutes for questions and discussion, and five minutes for set-up and for participants to move between rooms.

 The conference theme is “Classical Connections”.
 This will be reflected in the plenary programme and minisymposia, and all participants are encouraged to think about relating their themes to their historical roots.
 Contributions on all aspects of linear algebra and its applications are welcome.
 The conference proceedings will be published as a special issue of Linear Algebra and its Applications.

 It is the intention of ILAS, and of the local organizing committee, that the conference will offer a welcoming, respectful and friendly environment for all participants, free of all forms of harassment and discrimination, in keeping with the ILAS inclusiveness statement.
 If any participant has an experience at the conference that does not align with this description, they are encouraged to bring the matter to the attention of the local organizers (for example co-chair Rachel Quinlan), or one of the officers mentioned in the above link.